 The panel is smaller than most others with 8 members.
-4 are single digit golfers and the rest are better than bogey golfers.
+4 are single-digit golfers and the rest are better than bogey golfers.
 Course reviews are weighted to give more frequent and fresher visits greater worth.
 The panel is small and there are some bold takes – especially Skibo Castle ahead of 18 stalwarts in the Golf Top 100 in the World List!
 An excellent first Top 100 list, you would expect the panel to perhaps grow and rankings to be refined.

 However, we love the fact the golf is what is rated as opposed to bits and pieces before the 1st tee and after the 18th green.
-The weighting and criteria is well balanced and is a great way for the amateur to analyse their own golf experience.
+The weighting and criteria are well balanced and are a great way for the amateur to analyse their own golf experience.
 The explanation of the criteria isn’t obscure nor does it leave much ambiguity.
 Seeing Royal Worlington slot in provides instant credibility to any ranking in our books.
 The panel was obviously willing to take risks and not be swayed by other rankings.

 If you are a better golfer & only interested in the golf itself – National Club Golfer may be the ranking for you.